NSA Domestic Spying

 How can it be justified?

-The National Security Agency (NSA) is storing nearly every e-mail you write and phone conversation you have, ostensibly to reduce terrorism.
+The National Security Agency (NSA) can store nearly every e-mail you write and phone conversation you have, ostensibly to reduce terrorism.
 The NSA can also tell where you are from your phone's movements.
 At what cost could this be justified?
 To prevent the 0.00001% of crimes which arise from a foreigner killing people vs. normal day-to-day crime which we are desensitized against yet affects so many more people?

 If we could monitor everyone, we could reduce domestic crime 50%, or 90%.
 Why not tap everyone's phone and open everyone's mail?
 We could allow a government agent to search our homes every few months.
 Most people have nothing to hide.
 Maybe we could prevent a school shooting from ever happening again (those seem more likely than terrorists attacks).
 Why is terrorism so special?